Home Cooking: Dinner with late summer fruit

 Preheat oven to 375F.

-Transfer skillet to oven and bake for 15 minutes or until the pork chops are thoroughly cooked.
+Transfer the skillet to an oven and bake for 15 minutes or until the pork chops are thoroughly cooked.

 Roasted Chicken Breasts with Red Grapes